 I find it easiest – and tastiest – to season the potatoes with a simple rub like this Amazing Basic Spice Rub after brushing with olive oil.
 However, you can season with salt, pepper, garlic powder, onion powder, cayenne or whatever else catches your fancy.

 This is my favorite part of any grilled recipe: hand the cookie sheet to the person in charge of grilling, in this case Brian.
 I just love grilling.

-And yes, it’s August.
+(And yes, it’s August.
 Yes, he’s wearing a sweatshirt.
 Yes, the sky is grey and it is sprinkling off and on.
 Welcome to summertime in Oregon.
-Last week it was 105 degrees.
+Last week it was 105 degrees.)

-As much as I try to slice them evenly, they aren’t all the same, so some will need to move to the warming rack before others.
-They can keep warm on the rack while any other food finishes cooking (like the onions on the right).
+Unless you are a pro at slicing evenly, the potatoes won’t all be the same thickness so some will be done sooner than others.
+We simply will move them to the upper warming rack before others.
+They can keep warm on the rack while any other food finishes cooking (like the onions you see on the right).

 Or something like that.
 This is what Brian told me he did.
-I really do like this grilling thing.

 There you have it.
 If you give these a try, you will definitely be making these often.
 They are crisp on the outside, smooth on the inside and seasoned just right.